⏲️ 4 min 🗣️ Listen to the article

-Using whiteboards and post-its also helped me to synthesize research and experience related to future skills development.
+Using whiteboards and post-its also helped me synthesise research and experience related to future skills development.

-Doing sports, especially swimming and biking, and walking, help me to develop my personal sensemaking routines.
+Doing sports, especially swimming, biking, and walking, helped me develop my sensemaking routines.

 How do I share where appropriate?

-Through Twitter exchanges and tweets, in-person / calls explorations/meetings/workshops, my blog, online communities, emails sometimes.
+I sometimes use Twitter exchanges and tweets, in-person / call explorations/meetings/workshops, blogs, online communities, and emails.